High Speed 2 Phase Two: Manchester Airport (phase 2b)

 Manchester Airport High Speed station was a planned HS2 through-station serving Manchester Airport.
 It was recommended in 2013 by local authorities, during the consultation stage.
 Construction was dependent on part-funding by investment from the majority publicly owned Manchester Airports Group.

 The proposed site was located on the northwestern side of the airport, to the west of the M56 motorway, at junction 5, and approximately 1.5 mi northwest of the existing Manchester Airport railway station.
 A sub-surface station was planned, approximately 8.5 m below ground level, consisting of two central 415 m platforms, a pair of through-tracks for trains to pass through the station without stopping, a street-level passenger concourse, and a main entrance on the eastern side, facing the airport.

 Proposals did not detail passenger interchange methods; various options were being considered to integrate the new station with existing transport networks, including extending the Manchester Metrolink airport tram line to connect the HS2 station with the existing airport railway station.

 If the station had been built, it is estimated that the average journey time from London Euston to Manchester Airport would have been 59 minutes.

 Manchester city centre (phase 2b)

 A new Manchester Piccadilly High Speed station was planned to be built on a viaduct parallel to the north side of the existing station.
 The station was to have six platforms on three islands for both terminating High Speed 2 trains from London and Birmingham as well as Northern Powerhouse Rail trains to Liverpool, Warrington, Huddersfield, Leeds, and beyond.
-It was proposed to relocate the present Piccadilly Metrolink stop is from ground-level, below the existing station platforms, to a new larger four-platform stop located underground below the high-speed station.
+It was proposed to relocate the present Piccadilly Metrolink stop from ground-level, below the existing station platforms, to a new larger four-platform stop located underground below the high-speed station.
 Provision for a second ground-level Metrolink stop at the eastern end of the high-speed station—to service future Metrolink extensions—to be called Piccadilly Central, also formed part of the plans.